ton-community/ton-docs/docs/v3/guidelines/smart-contracts/fee-calculation.md

 | cells      | Number of cells |
 | mode       | Message mode    |

-Modes affect the fee calculation as follows:
+Modes influence the fee calculation in the following ways:

-- `+1024` do not create action, only estimate fee.
-Other modes will send a message in action phase.
+- **`+1024`**: This mode does not create an action but only estimates the fee.
+Other modes will send a message during the action phase.
-- `+128` substitutes the value of the entire balance of the contract before the start of the computation phase (slightly inaccurate, since gas expenses that cannot be estimated before the completion of the computation phase are not taken into account).
+- **`+128`**: This mode substitutes the value of the entire contract balance before the computation phase begins.
+This is slightly inaccurate because gas expenses, which cannot be estimated before the computation phase, are excluded.
-- `+64` substitutes the entire balance of the incoming message as an outcoming value (slightly inaccurate, gas expenses that cannot be estimated before the computation is completed are not taken into account).
+- **`+64`**: This mode substitutes the entire balance of the incoming message as the outgoing value.
+This is also slightly inaccurate, as gas expenses that cannot be estimated until the computation is completed are excluded.
-- Other modes can be found [on message modes page](/v3/documentation/smart-contracts/message-management/sending-messages#message-modes).
+- Refer to the [message modes page](/v3/documentation/smart-contracts/message-management/sending-messages#message-modes) for additional modes.

 It creates an output action and returns the fee for creating a message.
 However, it uses an unpredictable amount of gas, which cannot be calculated using formulas.
 To measure gas usage, use `GASCONSUMED`: